 Dr Dominic O'Key

-I am a Postdoctoral Research Fellow working on three projects: First, I am a Research Fellow on a two-year project on the cultural meanings of the sixth extinction.
+I am a Postdoctoral Research Fellow working on three projects: First, I am working on a two-year AHRC project on the cultural meanings of the sixth mass extinction event.
 Second, I am a research assistant on a year-long seminar series exploring animism, creativity, indigeneity, and ecology.
 And third, I am writing a book manuscript about contemporary literature, human-animal relations and the concept of the “creaturely”.

 My book project is informed by my PhD in Comparative Literature, which I gained in spring 2019.
 My PhD thesis investigated how three celebrated writers turned to the figure of the animal at the end of the twentieth century.
 I argued that these writers – W. G. Sebald, J. M. Coetzee, and Mahasweta Devi – all differently contest modernity's war against animals, and in doing so their fictions imagine other ways in which humans might live with and alongside our nonhuman neighbours.
 My PhD project was supervised by Dr Helen Finch and Dr Sam Durrant, and was supported by Professor Stuart Taberner's Leverhulme Trust Major Research Project "Traumatic Pasts, Cosmopolitanism, and Nation-Building in Contemporary German and South African Literature".
 My PhD research was fully funded by the School of Languages, Cultures and Societies and the Doctoral College.